Large or bright satellite constellations: Effects on observations, including on the background sky brightness: Simulation results

 \subsection{Mega-constellations: one million SpaceX orbital data center satellites}

-We consider here the SpaceX Orbital Data Center constellation, as described in McDowell's list\footnote{https://planet4589.org/space/con/conlist.html}, with a total of one million satellites on 31 shells ranging from 400 to 2100~km in altitude, with inclinations between 30$^\circ$ and 104.9$^\circ$.
-We set their absolute magnitudes to $V_\mathrm{550~km} = 7$, which may be optimistic.
+We consider here the SpaceX Orbital Data Center constellation, as described in McDowell's list\footnote{\url{https://planet4589.org/space/con/conlist.html}, retrieved 2026-03-24}, with a total of one million satellites. \obl{From these, 500\,000 are distributed on shells with altitudes between 400 and 1000~km, and the remaining 500\,000 are distributed on sun-synchronous terminator orbits with altitudes between 700 and 1000~km, to benefit from continuous illumination.
+The latter ones will be above the horizon only during twilight.
+To evaluate the impact of one million satellites, we spread the sun-synchroneous satellites on traditional Walker pattern.
+We set their absolute magnitudes to $V_\mathrm{550~km} = 7$, which may be optimistic considering the power requirements of these data centres will require large solar panels and radiators.
+We therefore also consider $V_\mathrm{550~km} = 6$ and 5.
+In the tables and figures, these constellations are labelled SXODC-7, -6, and -5.}

 The scattered light pollution (Fig.~\ref{fig:ap.SXODC}.d) remains at the 0.1--0.2\% level of the dark sky background (i.e. in the "good" range), but the diffuse light pollution (Fig.~\ref{fig:ap.SXODC}.c) will be in the 0.5--1.5\% range, i.e. above the 1\% limit for prime astronomical sites, and is therefore flagged as "marginal".